UtrechtUniversity/yoda-portal/docs/add_new_module.md

 Menu items for your module will refer to the module name, so it is important to resolve this uri in your routing table.

+### Helping your user
+An example file of the config/module.php file is provided in this directory (with the same examples used as above, look for the **module.php** file).
+This file is especially useful because of its content description and user guide, so copy the file to your own module.

+Make sure to add the following line to your .gitignore:

+	/config/module_local.php

+This way, your settings can be overrided.

+Because your routes.php contains a reference to how you called this directory, you have to make sure the person who adds this module to the Yoda Portal knows to name the directory the same way.
+Therefor, provide an example call to add the module to the portal, which includes the git repositry and the intended name of the directory.
+Anybody should be able to just copy this line and have it work (see **adding the Module** for examples).

 Adding the Module
 -----------------
 To add the module, open the shell in the Yoda Portal root.
 Find the git URL of the module and run the **tools/add-module.sh** script, with the git url as the first argument, and the name defined in $module["name"] as the second: